AdoriZahard/hi3er/docs/index.md

 Late | VC | BR or SS

 !!! note
     You can instead take SS if you don't like low HP gameplay & want to play safe as HoV can die without Hua shield.
 This also impacts into the choice of cores, further explained below.
+Also, I strongly recommend swapping VC out and having SS and BR as your supports as soon as you enter shop.

 ####<p align="center">Elysia - Signet of ■■</p>